sukidhar/VisionBoard/README.md

 6) Some ViewModel classes have no implementation as they could be used for future needs.

-7) Initially, I removed the API key, but then to test it out on your device, It is necessary, hence i then force pushed it by ignoring the git ignore/
+7) Initially, I removed the API key, but then to test it out on your device, It is necessary, hence i then force pushed it by ignoring the git ignore